by Jeremy Rogers

 In case you were in class, we made sure to livestream the whole event.
 If you missed it, head over to Byte’s Facebook page to watch the whole thing.
 If you want to know what moved the women behind the march to take action, see our video interview with Darla and Lexi.

-Click the image below to see more from the show!
+Click the image below to see more from the protest!

 Photography: Eben Griger and Jeremy Rogers